-Staff recommendations for the use of limited Employment Training funds include a cut to OFS funding of \$100,000.
+Staff recommendations, which were then passed by the Community Services Committee, for the use of limited Employment Training funds include a cut to Operation Fresh Start funding of \$100,000.
 The staff recommendations for Employment Training funding moves funding from a direct impact for employment outcomes towards younger youth programming .
 Following these recommendations reduces the impact of the limited funding available and doesn't follow direction from the Mayor and CSC committee to focus funds on emerging youth population.
 Please focus funding on the greatest impact:

 1. Emerging adult focus: The committee specifically designed a process to provide focus on Emerging adults.
 The Mayor added \$250,000 to the funding specifically focused on this population.
-Yet the greatest increase in funding is going towards younger youth programming over \$400,000.
-In total, when adding previous funding towards emerging adult/younger youth and the Mayor addition, there was \$120,000 cut and redirected from this population towards youth programming.
+Yet the greatest increase in funding is going towards younger youth programming - over \$400,000 - over 30%.
+In total, when adding previous funding towards emerging adult/older youth and the Mayor addition, there was \$120,000 cut and redirected from this population towards youth programming.
 Emerging Adults are a population most at need as they face adult situations of homelessness, food insecurity and violence while not having available to them the services and supports availed to younger youth.
-This is why there was to be a focus on this population.
+This is why I was overjoyed there was supposed to be a focus on this population.